Bumblebee202111/minusone-server-public/README.md

 ## Key Design Patterns Practiced

+*   **Dual API Domains:** The project is intentionally split into two distinct domains.
+The **Public API** (/api, /eapi) focuses on mimicking the conventions of the original NCM client.
+In contrast, the **Admin API** (/admin) is a completely custom design, serving as a playground to implement modern RESTful best practices, not limited by the conventions of the client API.
 *   **Layered Architecture:** A clear separation between `Controller`, `Service`, and `Repository` layers.
 *   **DTOs & Mappers:** Using DTOs and Kotlin extension functions to keep the API layer separate from database entities.
 *   **Centralized Error Handling:** Using `@RestControllerAdvice` to create consistent JSON error responses from custom exceptions.